 Blegdamsvej 3, 2200 København N, 6.5

-He has made major contributions to the field of oxidants and oxidative damage.
-His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards and his election to a number of prestigious leadership positions in scientific societies.
+His group made major contributions to the field of oxidants and oxidative damage.
+His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards, his editorship of journals and his election to a number of prestigious leadership positions in scientific societies.

 He has held three prestigious fellowships from the Australian Research Council (QE2, Senior and Professorial), was Director of a (~25 million US$ per annum turnover) research institute, and led the Sydney (Australia) node of a highly-successful Australian Research Council Centre of Excellence in Free Radical Chemistry and Biotechnology (2006-2013) before moving to the University of Copenhagen, in 2014, after being awarded a Novo Nordisk Laureate research grant.

 Prof. Davies has published 304 peer-reviewed journal articles, 1 book, 8 edited volumes, 25 book chapters and 5 patents.
 His work has been cited ~ 15,330 times as of March 2015 (ISI Web of Science).
 He has an h-index of 61 (ISI Web of Science) and an m-index (h index divided by number of years since first paper published) of ~2.
 His work is currently attracting > 1000 citations per year and he averages > 52 citations per paper.

 Protein oxidation has been detected at elevated levels on proteins present with human atherosclerotic lesions, the major underlying cause of most heart attacks and strokes.
 This damage is associated with increased morbidity and mortality, and has massive economic and social costs, but the processes that give rise to oxidation and the consequences of these reactions are poorly understood.